JavierRevelo/PicoYPlaca/README.md

 3. After entering the required information, click the "Search" button.
 4. A message will appear on the left specifying whether the vehicle can be on the road or not.

-## Usage Examples oF Predictor class
+## Usage Examples of Predictor class

 ```java
 Predictor predictor = new Predictor("ABC123", "01/01/2023", "08:30");